Mothraguy/final-group-project-zachary-benavides-clayton-steinle/README.md

 ### [Get a Yelp API key!](https://www.yelp.com/developers/v3/manage_app)
 #### You need this in order to get our app to run for you.
 ### Place the Yelp API key and the Database URI inside of the .py file under the specified variables

+## Additional Tidbits
+### .Env doesn't work for whatever reason.
+Any variable taken from here makes the program crash, but otherwise, is fine.
+No clue why.
+### You can edit the search parameters in our .py file to whatever city you like, and find restaurants there!
+## Known Bugs
+### Some restaurants will be unable to load properly, resulting in "Internal Server Error."
+This is due to some restaurants not having the appropriate variables we're asking form.